changelia/langchain-desearch/README.md

 #### Twitter Tools
 The `twitter_tools` group contains tools specifically for Twitter-related operations:
-- `BasicTwitterSearchTool`: Perform a basic Twitter search using Datura.
+- `BasicTwitterSearchTool`: Perform a basic Twitter search using Desearch.
 - `FetchTweetsByUrlsTool`: Retrieve tweets from specific URLs.
 - `FetchTweetsByIdTool`: Fetch tweets using their unique IDs.
 - `FetchLatestTweetsTool`: Get the latest tweets from a specific user.